RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Stretch images to screen resolution**

-This will fill the entire screen surface but will possibly break the aspect ratio of the image.
+This will fill the entire screen surface but will probably break the aspect ratio of the image.

 **Display game info overlay**

 This will display an overlay in the upper left corner, showing the game name and the game system name.
-A star following the game name indicates that it's a favorite.
+A star following the game name indicates that it's flagged as a favorite.

 **Render scanlines** _(OpenGL renderer only)_